-Donald Trump, as is widely acknowledged, excels at using Twitter to capture attention.
-But his campaign also excelled at using Facebook as it was designed to be used by advertisers, testing messages on hundreds of thousands of people and microtargeting them with the ones that worked best.
-Facebook had embedded its own employees within the Trump campaign to help it use the platform effectively (and thus spend a lot of money on it), but they were also impressed by how well Trump himself performed.
-In later internal memos, reportedly, Facebook would dub the Trump campaign an "innovator" that it might learn from.
+Donald Trump, as is widely acknowledged, excels at 260 using Twitter to capture attention.
+But his campaign

+- 265 employees within the Trump campaign to help it use the platform effectively (and thus spend a lot of money on it), but they were also impressed by how well Trump himself performed.
+In later internal memos, reportedly, Facebook would dub the Trump campaign an - 270 "innovator" that it might learn from.
 Facebook also offered its services to Hillary Clinton's campaign, but it chose to use them much less than Trump's did.

-Digital tools have figured significantly in political upheavals around the world in the past few years, including others that left elites stunned: Britain's vote to leave the European Union, and the far right's gains in Germany, Hungary, Sweden, Poland, France, and elsewhere.
-Facebook helped Philippine strongman Rodrigo Duterte with his election strategy and was even cited in a UN report as having contributed to the ethnic-cleansing campaign against the Rohingya minority in Myanmar.
+Digital tools have figured significantly in political upheavals around the world in the past few years,

+- 275 including others that left elites stunned: Britain's vote to leave the European Union, and the far right's gains in Germany, Hungary, Sweden, Poland, France, and elsewhere.
+Facebook helped Philippine strongman Rodrigo Duterte with his election strategy and was even - 280 cited in a UN report as having contributed to the ethniccleansing campaign against the Rohingya minority in Myanmar.

-However, social media isn't the only seemingly democratizing technology that extremists and authoritarians have co-opted.
-Russian operatives looking to hack into the communications of Democratic Party officials used Bitcoin-a cryptocurrency founded to give people anonymity and freedom from reliance on financial institutions-to buy tools such as virtual private networks, which can help one cover one's traces online.
+However, social media isn't the only seemingly democratizing technology that extremists and 285 authoritarians have co-opted.
+Russian operatives

+- looking to hack into the communications of Democratic Party officials used Bitcoin-a cryptocurrency founded to give people anonymity and freedom from reliance on financial institutions-to buy tools such as virtual - 290 private networks, which can help one cover one's traces online.
 They then used these tools to set up fake local news organizations on social media across the US.

 There they started posting materials aimed at fomenting polarization.
-The Russian trolls posed as American Muslims with terrorist sympathies and as white supremacists who opposed immigration.
+The Russian trolls posed as

+295 American Muslims with terrorist sympathies and as white supremacists who opposed immigration.
 They posed as Black Lives Matter activists exposing police brutality and as people who wanted to acquire guns to shoot police officers.
-In so doing, they not only fanned the flames of division but provided those in each group with evidence that their imagined opponents were indeed as horrible as they suspected.
-These trolls also incessantly harassed journalists and Clinton supporters online, resulting in a flurry of news stories about the topic and fueling a (self-fulfilling) narrative of polarization among the Democrats.
+In so doing, they not only fanned

+300 the flames of division but provided those in each group with evidence that their imagined opponents were indeed as horrible as they suspected.
+These trolls also incessantly harassed journalists and Clinton supporters online, resulting in a flurry of news stories about the

+305 topic and fueling a (self-fulfilling) narrative of polarization among the Democrats.